onsi/ginkgo/index.md

 ### Separating Creation and Configuration: `JustBeforeEach`

 The above example illustrates a common antipattern in BDD-style testing.
-Our top level `BeforeEach` creates a new book using valid JSON, but a lower level `Context` excercises the case where a book is created with *invalid* JSON.
+Our top level `BeforeEach` creates a new book using valid JSON, but a lower level `Context` exercises the case where a book is created with *invalid* JSON.
 This causes us to recreate and override the original book.
 Thankfully, with Ginkgo's `JustBeforeEach` blocks, this code duplication is unnecessary.

 `JustBeforeEach` blocks are guaranteed to be run *after* all the `BeforeEach` blocks have run and *just before* the `It` block has run.
 We can use this fact to clean up the Book specs: